 This method is extremely intuitive for your users.
 A few clicks and presto – they’re subscribed to your calendar!
 Your events.
 Your users’ calendars.
-It’s a beautiful thing.
+Together at last.

-Here are a couple of simple use cases that help illustrate what we’ve just covered.
+Here are a couple of simple use cases that help illustrate the subscription calendar’s potential.

 We had a customer in the past who put on a series of lectures for Facebook employees.
 She created a subscription calendar and added all of the lectures, including details like location and topic.
 She then sent out a link to the Facebook employees who were able to click the link, go to the landing page and subscribe, adding all of the lectures to their desired calendars.
 He had an great turnout for the lectures and several attendees mentioned the convenience of adding lectures to their calendars in just a few clicks.

 Another of our customers was a coach for a high school football team.
 He had practice scheduled for every day after school at 4:00pm.
 To make it easier on the players (and especially their parents) he added all of the games and practices to a subscription calendar and sent it out to everyone.
 People loved having the practices and games on their calendars.
 The best part was if the coach needed to cancel a practice or change a time, he could make the change on the subscription calendar and that change would be reflected on everyone’s calendar, making communication that much easier.